 This morning, visit the iconic Ayrlies Garden, described by Monty Don as one of the most beautiful gardens in the world.
 Admire its wonderful plantings, which make full use of the borrowed landscape.
 The owner’s passion is evident, and they have created a world-class masterpiece here.
 This afternoon, visit former NZ Gardener editor Lynda Hallinan’s private garden, ‘Sweetgum’.

 We travel north to visit the private Mincher Garden, part of the New Zealand Gardens Trust and set against a backdrop of typically Northland podocarp forest.
-At the conclusion of our journey, we return to the Crowne Plaza Auckland hotel at approximately 1.00pm for your transfer to the airport.
+At the conclusion of our journey, we return to the JW Marriott Auckland Hotel at approximately 1.00 pm for your transfer to the airport.

 Select a date or submit general enquiry